survivejs/webpack-book/manuscript/03_introduction.md

 You should have basic knowledge of JavaScript, Node, and npm.
 If you know something about webpack, that’s great.
 By reading this book, you deepen your understanding of these tools.

-If you happen to know webpack well, there is still something in the book for you.
-Skim through it and see if you can pick up techniques.
-Read especially the summaries at the end of the chapters and the conclusion chapter.

-If you find yourself struggling, consider seeking help from the community around the book.
-Any comments you have go towards improving the content.

-## How To Approach the Book

 If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.

+In case you know webpack well already, there is still something in the book for you.
+Skim through it and see if you can pick up new techniques.
+Read especially the summaries at the end of the chapters and the conclusion chapter.

-You can find [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
-Consider going through the set to get a rough idea and then delve into the book to understand the ideas in greater detail.
+T> You can find [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that complement the book.
+Consider going through the set for a quick overview and then delve into the book to understand the ideas in greater detail.

 ## Book Versioning

-Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there’s a rough versioning scheme in place.
+Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a versioning scheme in place.
 Release notes for each new version are maintained at the [book blog](http://survivejs.com/blog/).
 That should give you a good idea of the major changes between versions.

 Examining the GitHub repository is beneficial.
 Consider using the GitHub *compare* tool for this purpose.
 Example: